-For instance, you make a literary allusion the moment you say, “I do not approve of this quixotic idea,” Quixotic means stupid and impractical derived from Cervantes’s “Don Quixote”, a story of foolish knight and his misadventures.
+For instance, you make a literary allusion the moment you say, “I do not approve of this quixotic idea,” Quixotic means stupid and impractical derived from Cervantes’s “Don Quixote”, a story of a foolish knight and his misadventures.

 Allusion Examples in Everyday Speech

 The use allusions are not confined to literature alone.
 Their occurrence is fairly common in our daily speech.
 Look at some common examples of allusions in everyday life:

 - “Don’t act like a Romeo in front of her.”

 - – “Romeo” is a reference to Shakespeare’s Romeo, a passionate lover of Juliet, in “Romeo and Juliet”.